Low-Cost Privacy-Preserving Decentralized Learning: : Locally-Correlated Noise

 with

 \end{restatable}

 Note that \cref{lem:corrected zsum variance} entails that the variance of the noise added to sent messages is strongly linked to the communication topology.
-This means that the chosen communication topology also has a deep influence on privacy.
+This means that the chosen communication topology influences the privacy of our system, which further motivates our use of \ac{PNDP}~\cref{subsec:privacy assumptions and definitions}.

-\begin{remark} When considering an $k$-regular topology or even a topology where only the incoming degree is fixed at $k$ for all the nodes with a uniform weight distribution~\cite{devosEpidemicLearningBoosting2023}, then $\zsumvarmulti{a}{v}{t} = \frac{k-1}{k}\lr^2\ynoisevar{a}$.
-If in addition, we chose an equal privacy parameter $\ynoisevar{a}$ for all nodes, the noise variance becomes independent from the nodes that are considered.
-This means that all the noises on the network will follow the exact same distribution, meaning the attacker won't gain any advantage by knowing the topology.
-This also means that if we were to compare it to another method, we could artificially increase the privacy parameter $\ynoisevar{a}$ to match the exact noise variance of another approach. \end{remark}
+\begin{remark} When considering an $k$-regular topology or even a topology where only the incoming degree is fixed at $k$ for all the nodes with a uniform weight distribution~\cite{devosEpidemicLearningBoosting2023}, then for a node $a$, we have $\zsumvarmulti{a}{v}{t} = \frac{k-1}{k}\lr^2\ynoisevar{a}$.
+If we fix the same privacy parameter $\privacyparameter{a}$ for all nodes, the noises generated by individual nodes all follow the same distribution. \end{remark}

-\section{Convergence of \sys}
+\section{Convergence of \sys{}}

-We now analyze the convergence rate of \sys.
+We now analyze the convergence rate of \sys{}.
 The proof of the results stated in this section follows a similar structure to that of~\cite{koloskovaUnifiedTheoryDecentralized2020}.
-Detailed versions of some proofs related to this section can be found in~\cref{sec:convergence proofs}.
+Detailed versions of proofs related to this section can be found in~\cref{sec:convergence proofs}.